 You can book a specific time slot via the online ticketing service and enter the museum within half an hour of the indicated time.
 If you are a regular visitor, you can become a member of the Amis du Louvre and skip the queues by entering the museum via the Richelieu entrance.

 The sale of tickets for admission to the museum or a related service is considered a sale of leisure services and confers no right to a refund.
 Tickets cannot be refunded or resold.
 However, in the event of a cancellation or modification of the relevant service by the Louvre, or an error in processing the order by the museum, you will be entitled to a refund.

 If that is the case, you will need to send your request by email, within one month of the date for which the reservation was made, to firstname.lastname@example.org or by post to Musée du Louvre – Assistance billetterie – 75058 PARIS CEDEX 01.

 The Pyramid is the main entrance to the museum.
-There is a queue for people who have booked a time slot online, which guarantees entry within 30 minutes of the indicated time.
+There is a queue for people who have booked a time slot online.

 There is also the Carrousel entrance and the Porte des Lions entrance.

 Tickets cover admission to both the permanent collections and the temporary exhibitions of the Louvre, and admission to the Musée National Eugène-Delacroix within 48 hours of first use.

 For popular temporary exhibitions, booking a time slot may be highly recommend or obligatory.

 Due to measures taken to prevent the spread of COVID-19, only bank cards and ‘chèques-vacances’ can be used as payment methods in the museum.